kentnf/VirusDetect/tools/readme.md

 If you are not familiar with virus genus classification system, please skip this step.
 That means you trust the genus & classification information from GenBank.

+**Directly perfrom step 3.4 will take very long time due to lot of virus have not been classified after step 3.3.
+It is better to perform step 3.5 to update two manually correct files after step 3.4.
+About 8,000 unclassified virus need to be analyzed in step 3.4, and it will save lot of time.**

 #####3.4 manually classification using virus description